 The best on-ear wireless headphones for battery life that we’ve tested so far are the Beats Solo3 Wireless.
 They’re well-built, compact headphones that are easy-to-use.
 They have a tight, stable fit but are still fairly comfortable thanks to their heavily padded cups.
 They have a great, long-lasting battery and are reasonably well-performing headphones all-around.

-The Beats Solo3 have an outstanding 42-hour battery life, long enough to last you an entire work-week without charging, and support Apple’s W1 chip for easier pairing with iOS devices.
+They have an outstanding 42-hour battery life, long enough to last you an entire work-week without charging, and support Apple’s W1 chip for easier pairing with iOS devices.
 They have good audio reproduction and sound decent overall.
 They also have an excellent wireless range, so you shouldn’t experience audio cuts if you don’t keep your audio source directly on you.

-On the downside, the Beats Solo3 don’t have an auto-off timer, so their battery will continue to drain if you forget to turn them off.
+On the downside, they don’t have an auto-off timer, so their battery will continue to drain if you forget to turn them off.
 If you tend to forget to power off your headphones, consider the Bowers & Wilkins P5 Wireless.
 Their battery life isn’t as remarkable, but they turn off after 10 minutes of inactivity, which is a helpful feature.
 However, the Beats Solo3 have a more balanced sound and are an overall better choice for most use cases.

 If you want a great battery but don’t want to break the bank, get the JBL Everest 310.
 They’re less comfortable than the Beats Solo3 Wireless, but they’re significantly cheaper and have a unique feature that lets you share your music with another pair of Bluetooth headphones.
 Their battery lasts for nearly 24 hours and they have an auto-off timer to keep them running even longer.
-They sound decent, have good leakage performance, and can pair to 2 devices simultaneously.
+They sound decent, have good leakage performance, and can pair to two devices simultaneously.

 The JBL Everest, like nearly all the headphones on this list, don’t have any customization options.
 If you have an Android device and care about customization, the Samsung Level On Wireless have a great battery too and are compatible with the Samsung Level app on Android for added customizability.
 They’re more expensive, but if you like to spend some time fine-tuning your headphones to sound the way you want, they could be worth it.
-However, if you just want your on-ear headphones to sound alright out-of-the-box, get the JBL Everest 310.
+However, if you just want your on-ear headphones to sound alright out-of-the-box, get the JBL.

 If you would like to choose for yourself, here is the list of all our reviews for on-ear headphones.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection.